slowernews/wisdom-tldr/chapters/introduction.md

 ---
 ## On finding your path

-> *'The obstacle is the way.' -- Marcus Aurelius*

-> *'I arise in the morning torn between a desire to improve the world and a desire to enjoy the world.
-This makes it hard to plan the day.' -- E.B.
-White*

-Cancel your pity party, no one is coming to save you.
-Pull yourself together and take total ownership for everything in your life.
-The path will be revealed as you start walking.

-> *'Take advantage of the opportunities - that’s probably more important than charting your path.' -- Admiral William Mcraven*

-> *'Get yourself into a state of calmness, and then ferocity will take care of itself.' -- Stewart Copeland*

-> *'Everyone tells you what to do and what’s good for you.
-They don’t want you to find your own answers.
-They want you to believe theirs.' -- Dan Millman*

-### How to design a life?

-> *'The purpose of life is finding the largest burden that you can bear and bearing it.' -- Jordan Peterson*

-> *'My mission in life is not merely to survive, but to thrive; and to do so with some passion, some compassion, some humor, and some style' -- Maya Angelou*

-Lying on death bed and regretting your life is the worst that can happen to you.

-The goal of life is contribution, not comfort.

-Hints:

-- Passion is made not found.
-Instead of looking for your life’s purpose, look for things that will stretch you, engage you, and teach you.
-- Fear is your guide.
-The more fear you feel, the more you will know you are on the right track.
-- Experience more things.
-Become unconfortable but when life gets blurry, just adjust your focus.
-Random wandering will not move you forward.
-- It’s easier to ask forgiveness than to get permission.

-> *'We know about quitting something that’s bad for you, or something you hate.
-But what about quitting something you love?
-I can tell you from experience, it leaves a lot of room for change.
-I still love everything I quit.
-But not as much as I love all this room for change.' -- Derek Sivers*

 <!--
 - “We must suffer one of two pains, either the pain of discipline or the pain of regret and disappointment.”
 - Best Effort + Surrender = DESTINY